yuxuantaoisak/unit_4/Project/README.md

 This code is run when the request from the client received by the server is of type POST `if request.method == "POST"`.
 This happens when the user clicks on the login button on the `index.html` page.
 Then, I proceed to get the variables from the login form including the name and password, this is contained in the dictionary request.
-After checking the database with the SQL query...
-Then I set the cookie for the user with the code `response.set_cookie('user_id', f"{user_id}")`.
+After checking the database with a SQL query, I set the cookie for the user with the code `response.set_cookie('user_id', f"{user_id}")`.
 Note that the cookie is like a dictionary with key and values both strings.
 I used a f string to convert the id which is an integer to a string.